lord-of-yoghurt/indecision-react/README.md

 # Indecision

 This is a simple app that allows the user to enter some choices they're struggling to decide between, and let the computer make the decision!
+The app is fully responsive, and it uses simple data persistence via JavaScript's `localStorage`.

 ## Usage